mojitrk/millennium-voting-app/README.md

-# millennium-election
+# Millennium Voting App
-A simple polling app created using Flask for the Student Council Body Election 2020-2021 in The PSBB Millennium School, Gerugambakkam.
+A simple polling app created using Python and Flask for the student body council elections.
+It serves as a simple outlook into the basics of a polling app, albeit being highly unoptimized and messy.